-Directors are expected to use their skill and experience to provide oversight to the business of the Corporation.
-Directors have a duty to act honestly and in good faith in the best interests of the Corporation and to exercise the care, diligence and skill of a reasonably prudent person in comparable circumstances.
+A director is expected to use his or her skill and experience to provide oversight to the business of the Corporation.
+A director has a duty to act honestly and in good faith in the best interests of the Corporation and to exercise the care, diligence and skill of a reasonably prudent person in comparable circumstances.

 Directors are expected to attend all Board and committee meetings in person or by telephone.
 In circumstances where a director is unable to do so, he or she has the opportunity to communicate his or her views, which are then shared with the full Board.
-A summary of the attendance record of each director at Board and committee meetings held in 2016 is detailed in Appendix A. The CGC reviews director attendance annually, taking note of any exceptional circumstances accounting for director absences.
-In 2016, attendance at all regularly called meetings by all incumbent directors nominated for re-election at the 2017 Annual and Special Meeting averaged 96%.
-The Committee was satisfied with the attendance record of each director nominated for re-election.
+A summary of the attendance record of each director at Board and committee meetings held in 2017 is detailed in Appendix A. The CGC reviews director attendance annually, taking note of any exceptional circumstances accounting for director absences.
+In 2017, attendance at all regularly called meetings by all incumbent directors nominated for re-election at the 2018 Annual Meeting averaged 95%.
+The Committee was satisfied with the attendance record of each director nominated for re-election or was satisfied with the reasons for any absences.
+In particular, the CGC reviewed the circumstances leading to Mr. W.E.
+Aziz's absences from seven board and committee meetings and confirmed that his absences were for other commitments that were reasonably unavoidable.
+Furthermore, the CGC confirmed that Mr. Aziz's attendance in the three years prior has been exemplary; of 59 meetings, he attended all but one.
+The CGC also confirmed that the circumstances in 2017 are unlikely to be repeated.